Here Are 12 Of The Best Garden Games For Kids

 Den building is a childhood staple and is no 4 on the National Trust’s list of 50 things to do before you’re 11 ¾.
 While not every garden or outdoor space might have a tree for you to use, it’s easy to improvise (sling a sheet over the washing line or even a chair).
 Dinner in a den tastes a lot better than at the table.

 8. Ball Games

-Sometimes the simple things are the best – any kind of ball game will get everyone running around, from football to catch via piggy in the middle.
+Sometimes the simple ideas are still the best!
+When it comes to garden games, anything with a ball will get everyone running around.
+You can play anything from football to catch via piggy in the middle.

 9. Make a mud kitchen